zelkaziom/tindermate/README.md

 run, the application will prompt you to enter your both tokens.
 You can also enter these credentials manually by creating an empty `.env` file in the application root directory and manually adding the keys there.
 See the `.env.example` file for an example of how the `.env` file should look like.

+## Installation

+1. Make sure you have Python 3.10 or higher installed and available on your `PATH` environment variable (You can check your version using `$ python --version`)
+2. Clone the repository using `$ git clone https://github.com/borisrakovan/tindermate.git`
+3. cd into the directory of the project (e.g. `$ cd tindermate`)
+4. *Optional:* Create a virtual environment for the project using `$ python -m venv venv` and activate it using `$ venv/bin/activate` on Linux/macOS or `$ venv\Scripts\activate` on Windows
+5. Install the project's dependencies using `$ python -m pip install .`
+6. Run the application in your terminal using `$ python -m main`

+Note: The project is developed using poetry, so you can skip the steps 4 and 5 and use `poetry install` if you have poetry installed on your system.

+## Configuration

+*TBD*

 ## Contributing